JakubPanekVSKK/english-for-designers/05-storytelling/index.md

 AI will be most likely taking some jobs.
 Nobody just yet knows how many and which ones.

-That led me to think how can I survive this and possibly make the most out of it.
+So I thought - How can I survive this and possibly make the most out of it.
 I listened to bunch of smart and succesful people and created:

 **How to not get ef'd by AI aka My list of 5 useful future skills**